hypertrack/ridesharing-ios/README.md

 ## Generate trip summary data

-Once the trip is complete, your on-demand logistics backend can obtain detailed trip summary with distance from the pick up destination to drop off destination, including time spent as an input into your app to calculate billing charges for the customer.
-Please review [](/docs/guides/track-live-route-and-eta-to-destination#getting-trip-summary) to get detailed information on the trip summary data structure.
+Once the trip is complete, your ridesharing backend can obtain detailed trip summary with distance from the pick up destination to drop off destination, including time spent as an input into your app to calculate billing charges for the customer.
+Please review [this section](https://hypertrack.com/docs/guides/track-live-route-and-eta-to-destination#getting-trip-summary) to get detailed information on the trip summary data structure.

 # How Ridesharing sample apps use HyperTrack SDK